WenqianXie/CS5520_FinalProject/README.md

 We implemented a welcome screen which shows our App name and slogan, automatically swithced to Explore Screen.
 In Explore Screen, we have a map with a couple entries (topics) for users to browse.
 In the right corner, we built a questionnaire and generate customized must-do-list for users.
 In profile screen, users can log in, sign up or reset email/password.
-Users can also have access to the must-do-list.
+Users can also have access to the must-do-list in both Explore Screen and Profile Screen.

 Our 3 data collections:
 1. users: